awkward/beam/README.md

 - `Snoo` is the framework built by us that handles the core data objects and communication with the reddit API.
 Beam calls snoo to get the data.

 ## License
-Beam is available under the MIT license.
-See the LICENSE file for more info.
+Beam is available under the GPL-2.0 license.
+See the LICENSE.md file for more info.

 ## Links
 - [Awkward](https://awkward.co/)